vchen-98/uber_pipeline/README.md

 5. Use Google Cloud VM to host our data
 6. Set up our data pipeline and transformer in Mage
 7. Run the pipeline through Mage and host our data on Google BigQuery
-8. Run SQL queries and visual analytics
+8. Run SQL queries and visual analytics through Looker Studio, pulling from BigQuery

 Technology Used:
 Programming Language - Python
 Google Cloud Platform

-Google Storage
+- Google Storage
-Compute Instance
+- Compute Instance
-BigQuery
+- BigQuery
-Looker Studio
+- Looker Studio

 Modern Data Pipeine Tool - https://www.mage.ai/
 Contibute to this open source project - https://github.com/mage-ai/mage-ai